Tier Sets

 - House of Cards - Our other BIS trinket, HoC gives us mastery on use but also grants us more stacks the longer a boss fight, making it essential for longer progression fights.

-- Signet of the Priory - This on use trinket grants us our second highest secondary stat for slightly longer than HoC, while also other party members who have this trinket a small amount of their highest secondary stat when it is popped, this effect stacks.
+- Signet of the Priory - This on use trinket grants us our second highest secondary stat for slightly longer than HoC, while also giving other party members who have this trinket a small amount of their highest secondary stat when it is popped, stacking for each party member.

 Embellishments